AbnerSouzaa/MyCSTV/README.md

 #### Architecture

-### The main architecture used in the application was the apple standard MVVM-C. The pandaScore API was also used to run the app: https://pandascore.co/
+### The main architecture used in the application was the standard MVVM-C. The pandaScore API was also used to run the app: https://pandascore.co/